Migration from EasyEngine v3¶

 Updating site configuration¶

-You have the choice between two method to update your site configuration:
+You have the choice between two methods to update your site configuration:

 With the command